214zzl995/subtitle-fast/README.md

 # subtitle-fast

 subtitle-fast is a Rust workspace for turning video files into subtitle tracks.
-The workspace is made of four crates that are combined by the CLI binary:
+The workspace is built from five crates that are combined by the CLI binary:

 - [`subtitle-fast`](crates/subtitle-fast/README.md) – drives the async pipeline and owns CLI configuration.
+- [`subtitle-fast-comparator`](crates/subtitle-fast-comparator/README.md) – compares successive subtitle regions to
+  decide when lines begin or end.
 - [`subtitle-fast-decoder`](crates/subtitle-fast-decoder/README.md) – selects a decoding backend and exposes frames as a luma (Y) plane stream.
 - [`subtitle-fast-validator`](crates/subtitle-fast-validator/README.md) – judges which frames contain subtitle bands and